Emmy-winning TV producer-writer Norman Lear dies at age 101 | Entertainment

 In February 2021, Lear received the Carol Burnett Award, a lifetime achievement award, at the Golden Globe Awards ceremony, for his contributions to television.
 Lear, who was convinced that laughter had lengthened his own life, used humor to enrich the lives of others, his online obituary said.

 "I've never been in a situation in my life, however tragic, where I didn't see comedy," Lear said in the 2016 documentary, "Norman Lear: Just Another Version of You."
 Lear is survived by his third wife, Lyn, and his six children.
 A private service for his immediate family will be held.
-(Writing and reporting by Bill Trott; Additional reporting by Susan Heavey; Editing by Diane Craft, Jonathan Oatis and David Gregorio)
+(Writing and reporting by Bill Trott; Additional reporting by Susan Heavey and Costas Pitas; Editing by Diane Craft, Jonathan Oatis and David Gregorio)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)